Adam99115/biscord-dot/README.md

   #Note This functionality will be transitioned to a user base and likely local db rather than just storing host id and sending prices to the host.

 Setup:
-1. Specify correct ID, Tokens in .env as follows:
+1. Specify correct ID, Tokens in .env as follows:\n DISCORD_TOKEN=xxx.xx.xxx
-  DISCORD_TOKEN=xxx.xx.xxx
   OWNER_ID=xx

-1.1 Stocks:
+1.1 Stocks:\n
 1.1.1 Add desired stocks to .env in the format of a JSON string that can be parsed as a list e.g STOCKS='["COL:ASX", "DOW:ASX"]